aramaraj/android-news-reader/README.md

 Describe any challenges encountered while building the app.

+1. Butterknife was not binding the values.
+2. Grid view layout was always gving sack overflow error on getting results.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing